sanity-io/sanity-plugin-studio-smartling/README.md

 import {DefaultDocumentNodeResolver} from 'sanity/desk'
 //...your other desk structure imports... import {TranslationsTab, defaultDocumentLevelConfig} from 'sanity-plugin-studio-smartling'
+//if you are using field-level translations, you can import the field-level config instead:
+//import {TranslationsTab, defaultFieldLevelConfig} from 'sanity-plugin-studio-smartling'
+//if you're not sure which, please look at the document-level and field-level sections below

 export const defaultDocumentNode: DefaultDocumentNodeResolver = (S, {schemaType}) => {
   if (schemaType === 'myTranslatableDocumentType') {